zackiles/hypermix/README.md

 This structure allows for flexible and powerful context aggregation from various sources into a centralized location, tailored to your project's needs.

+> [!TIP]
+> You can quickly add a new repository to your config by running `hypermix add [owner/repo]`.
+This will automatically add a mix entry with safe defaults for the repository.

 ## When To Use It